brianhouse/art_and_code/units/3_nonlinearity/description.md

 ## Sketch #3

-With this sketch, you will create a text-based, nonlinear narrative using code where the reader chooses their path by inputting text.
+With this sketch, you will create a text-based, nonlinear narrative in the second person using code where the reader chooses their path by inputting text.
 While your work may be structurally similar to _Zork_, the content should reflect your own artistic concept.
 Your program must demonstrate at least 5 different branching points that create meaningful alternative paths.

 Draw a "map" of the the choices that will be available to your reader (by hand, using Google Draw, or any other medium) and turn this in along with your final Python code to Google Classroom.
 In addition, upload a document that includes your title and a [3-sentence description](../../resources/description_guidelines.md) that explains how you'd like us to approach the result.